ainfantp/documentation/doc/user/index.md

 Whenever a geo-localized sensor is selected on the map, an information panel with the sensor’s information will appear.
 This panel will contain the attributes that were selected while configuring the Context Broker instance along with the real time data they have available.

 ![PopupAttributes](../img/PopupAttributes.png)
->*Illustration 28.
+>*Illustration 25.
 Example of pop-up attributes.*

 ![SensorPopup](../img/SensorPopUp.png)
->*Illustration 29.
+>*Illustration 26.
 Sensor pop-up.*

 If the user unselects any of the attributes in the configuration of the desired Context Broker instance, they will disappear from the pop-up as seen in the information panel.

 ![ContextBrokerServiceAttributesFiltered](../img/ContextBrokerServiceAttributesFiltered.png)
->*Illustration 30.Example of unselecting pop-up attributes.*
+>*Illustration 27.Example of unselecting pop-up attributes.*

 ![MapPopUpAfterFilterAttrs](../img/MapPopUpAfterFilterAttrs.png)
->*Illustration 31.
+>*Illustration 28.
 Same information panel without the attributes.*

 ![SensorPopupCharacteristics](../img/SensorPopUpCharacteristics.png)
->*Illustration 32.
+>*Illustration 29.
 Sensor's information panel characteristics.*

-Apart from showing the real-time data of the sensor, the information panel offers two other functionalities: **raw data overview** and **historical data overview**.
+Apart from showing the real-time data of the sensor, the information panel offers another funcionality: **raw data overview**.

 [Top](#user-manual)